isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 	-- Now we join the above gene-tables into our training data.

 	SELECT
-	C1.label as label,
+	C1.label AS label,
-	C1.sample_barcode as sample_barcode,
+	C1.sample_barcode AS sample_barcode,
 	  CCNE1,
 	  CDC6,
 	  MDM2,